ionic-jp/capacitor-plugins-docs/src/docs/stripe/google-pay.md

 ## 🐾 Implements

 ### Prepare settings
-And in Android App, you need some settings.
+For using GooglePay, you need some settings.

 #### strings.xml

-In file `android/app/src/main/res/values/strings.xml` add the following lines.
+In file `android/app/src/main/res/values/strings.xml` add the these value.

+- publishable_key(Stripe's publoshable key)
+- enable_google_pay
+- country_code
+- merchant_display_name
+- google_pay_is_testing

+These settings are used because GooglePay requires some processing to be done before initializing the plugin.

 ```xml
 <string name="publishable_key">Your Publishable Key</string>